openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 ## Delete the Service

 We will need to cleanup the project for our next section by executing: `oc -n serverless-tutorial delete services.serving.knative.dev greeter`{{execute}}

+Congrats!
+You now are able to apply a few different deployment patterns using Serverless.
+In the next section we will see how we dig a little deeper into the scaling components of Serverless.